hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 determining which roster to use at startup more straightforward.

-To be consistent with future consensus design, the running platform code will not directly read from or write to the merkle state.
+To be consistent with future consensus design, the running platform code will not directly read from or write to the merkle state with respect to roster data.
 The appropriate roster data will be provided to the platform during platform construction.

 #### Alternatives Considered